Story

 I was diagnosed with a pituitary disease called Cushing's Disease on Christmas Eve 2021.
 It had taken me a decade to get diagnosed and I was very poorly.

 In 2022 I had my first neurosurgery to remove the tumour in my pituitary gland on the underside of my brain which had been causing the disease.
 The tumour was a functioning one giving out a chemical called ACTH which made my body overproduce cortisol, the stress hormone.
 My body had been in a fight or flight mode for a decade and the damage it did to my body and mind seems like an endless list I am a long way off recovering from.
-I was in remission for two years, then it came back.
+I was in remission for two years, then it came back in 2024.

 On August 5th 2025 I had my second neurosurgery.
 I'm delighted to be in remission at the moment but with my cortisol levels slowly rising the doctors have told me to be prepared that it'll return again.

 Nobody sees the extent to which Cushing’s has harmed me physically; my muscles, my organs, my skin.
 Most of my days I have to make constant adjustments to the way I can do things and be aware of the very many things I can no longer do.
 It is an invisible disease noticed only by those close to me due to the complete change in my appearance over the years.
 I now have a hump on my upper back, a round red face, large chest and a pregnant looking tummy.
 But the most difficult part of it all is how it's affected me mentally.
+This is the same for many patients.

-When my doctor told me that unfortunately it seemed like I would never fully heal and my memory problems were likely to stay too, he recommended therapy.
-By then I was one step ahead.
-Having been in desperate need of psychological support since the beginning of my journey I had joined The Pituitary Foundation as a volunteer and set up a Support Group in my home town of Nottingham.
+Having been in desperate need of psychological support since the beginning of my journey I realised that the answer lay with fellow patients sharing experiences together.
+I therefore joined The Pituitary Foundation as a volunteer and set up a Support Group in my home town of Nottingham.
 Since then I've become an Ambassador for the charity and set up another support group in Leicester.
 We plan to set up as many groups as we can around Britain.
-I also help run an online support group that has just reached 3000 members!
+I also help with the Admin of an online support group for Cushing's patients that has just reached 3000 members!

 When am I doing my challenges?